Cher's 20 Biggest Billboard Hits

 As we ... turn back time ... in our chart archives, we find that the Academy-, Emmy- and Grammy Award-winner's 1973 No. 1 hit "Half Breed" leads this exclusive list.
 (See a timeline of Cher's extensive career here.)

-The track is one of five No. 1s on this tally; four are by Cher as a solo artist and one from her time as half of Sonny & Cher.
+The Cher song is one of five No. 1s on this tally; four are by Cher as a solo artist and one from her time as half of Sonny & Cher.
 The husband-and-wife duo place five songs on this recap, including all five of its top 10 Hot 100 hits.

 At No. 20 on the tally is Cher's debut chart hit as a soloist, the Bob Dylan-penned "All I Really Want to Do," which arrived on the Hot 100 dated July 3, 1965 (the same week that the Byrds' version of the song bowed; her recording went on to peak at No. 15, while their take hit No. 40.)
 A week later, Sonny & Cher's "I Got You Babe" debuted.

-Here are Cher's 20 biggest Billboard Hot 100 hits:
+Here are the 20 biggest Cher songs on the Billboard Hot 100: